Splatoon 2: Reception

-Splatoon 2 received "generally favorable" reviews, according to review aggregator Metacritic.
-Critics stated that Splatoon 2 retained what was great about the original game while adding new features to keep the game fresh.
+Splatoon 2 received "generally favorable" reviews, according to review aggregator website Metacritic.
+Critics stated that Splatoon 2 retained what was great about the original game while adding new features to keep the game fresh, though the game's online matchmaking and its voice chat being restricted to the Nintendo Switch Online mobile app were criticized.

 Nintendo Life praised the improved single-player campaign.
 Destructoid and Game Informer criticised the accessibility within the game's multiplayer modes—weapons couldn't be changed between matches at that time (though this was added in a later update), no split-screen play, and the Salmon Run mode only being playable online at certain times—but praised the new weapons and gameplay.
 The Verge blamed the lack of a built-in voice chat feature and ease of viewing the map for taking away from the multiplayer experience, yet still calling the game an improvement over the original.
 GameSpot cited Splatoon 2 as "a fresh take on the already unique shooter" but pointed out that using a mobile app for voice communication made multiplayer more complicated than it needed to be.

 Game Revolution and GamesRadar both praised the colorful artstyle and depth of the multiplayer combat.
-IGN gave the game a score of 8.3/10—higher than the initial score of the original game but lower than its re-review—praising the "addicting" Salmon Run mode and improved graphics, while making similar complaints about the game's matchmaking system.
+IGN gave the game a score of 8.3/10, praising the "addicting" Salmon Run mode and improved graphics, while making similar complaints about the game's matchmaking system.
 Electronic Gaming Monthly and Nintendo World Report both stated that the game felt "more like Splatoon 1.5" than a true sequel to the original, but nonetheless complimented the game's new additions.

 Eurogamer ranked the game 17th on their list of the "Top 50 Games of 2017", while Polygon ranked it 43rd on their list of the 50 best games of 2017.
 The Verge named Splatoon 2 as one of their 15 Best Games of 2017.
 The game was nominated for "Best Switch Game" in both Destructoid's Game of the Year Awards 2017 and IGN's Best of 2017 Awards, the latter of which also nominated it for "Best Shooter" and "Best Multiplayer".